JuanIgnacioHZ/IE0623_Final_Project/README.md

 Final project for Microprocessors course of the School of Electrical Engineering, UCR

-The task was to develop an RTOS for a radar system simulated with the push of two buttons and all the drivers involves in the process, everything in Freescale assembly language for a Dragon12+ training board using an HCS12 microntroller.
+The task was to develop an RTOS for a radar system simulated with the push of two buttons and all the drivers involved in the process, everything in Freescale assembly language for a Dragon12+ training board using an HCS12 microntroller.

 The requirements for the project were to develop the following: